khetansarvesh/NLP/README.md

       - CodeX / Github Copilot : Fine tuned on GPT3 using publicly available code on github
       - CodeBERT
       - PyMT5
-  - In fact all NLU tasks can be framed as a NLG task, for instance
+  - Instruction Tuning Task : In fact all NLU tasks can be framed as a NLG task, for instance
      - Sentimental Analysis output will be ‘this is a positive sentiment’ rather than classification of positive and negative.
      - Similarly QA can be formed as a NLG task